How to Calculate Your Final Work Day?

 The standard formula is: Final Day = Resignation Date + Notice Period - 1 Day.
 You subtract one because the resignation day typically counts as Day 1 of your notice.
 However, verify this with your HR department.

 Planning your final day helps with transition planning, handover of responsibilities, and coordinating your start date at a new position.
+If your new job involves relocation, start planning how to change your address when moving as soon as your end date is confirmed.
 It's professional to confirm your calculated end date with your employer in writing.

 Things to Know